 **Note: You may only apply to either MICRO or SEED (not both) during a grant cycle.**

-NC IDEA SEED grants are specifically targeted at companies that conduct a majority of corporate operations in the State of North Carolina.
+NC IDEA SEED grants are specifically targeted at companies headquartered in and that conduct a majority of corporate operations in the State of North Carolina.
 Selected companies must agree to maintain the majority of corporate operations in the State of North Carolina for at least 2 years after receiving grant funding.

 NC IDEA SEED grants are awarded to innovative companies with proprietary intellectual property or other means of sustained competitive advantage that are solving large problems.